funvill/funvill.github.io/projects/2017-laser-kaleidoscope.md

 # Laser Kaleidoscope

 A circular light box that incorporates moving lasers which generate twisting fractal shapes.
 16 servos are evenly placed around the circle.
 Each servo has a laser diode on it, with a vertical fresnel len creating a line.
 The servos will rotate creating patterns inspired by mathematical formulas, cardioids and fractals.
 This project is based on this video [Times Tables, Mandelbrot and the Heart of Mathematics](https://www.youtube.com/watch?v=qhbuKbxJsk8) by Burkard Polster also known as [Mathologer](https://www.youtube.com/channel/UC1_uAIS3r8Vu6JjXWvastJg).
-An interactive animation of these fractals can be found here http://entibo.fr/timesTables/
+An [interactive animation of these fractals](http://entibo.fr/timesTables/).

 [![Laser Kaleidoscope](https://img.youtube.com/vi/XHqZNfPvEVY/0.jpg)](https://www.youtube.com/watch?v=XHqZNfPvEVY)